Piano Concerto No. 1 (Scharwenka)

 The Piano Concerto No. 1 in B-flat minor, Op.
-32, is a work for piano and orchestra completed by Xaver Scharwenka in 1876.
+32, is a concerto for piano and orchestra completed by Xaver Scharwenka in 1876.
 The first performance was given on 14 April 1875 by the composer at the piano, under Julius Stern's direction.
 The work is dedicated to Franz Liszt.

 Structure

 The concerto is scored in three movements.
 It is one of the only concertos to present three Allegro movements consecutively.